Integrality of Volumes of Representations: Introduction

+Thus it is really in all odd dimensions that the nature of the values of $\Vol$ remain mysterious, though, according to the results in \cite{Kim_Kim_OnDeformation}, for $n\geq4$ there are only finitely many possibilities.

-If $n=3$, the character variety of $\Gamma<\isomp(\HH^3)$ is smooth near $\id_\Gamma$, and its complex dimension near $\id_\Gamma$ equals the number $h$ of cusps of $M$ \cite{Thurston_notes}.
-As a result of the volume rigidity theorem and the continuity of $\Vol$, the image of $\Vol$ contains at least an interval $(\vol(M)-\ep,\vol(M)]$.
+We end this introduction by giving a result in dimension $3$.
+In this case, the character variety of $\Gamma<\isomp(\HH^3)$ is smooth near $\id_\Gamma$, and its complex dimension near $\id_\Gamma$ equals the number $h$ of cusps of $M$ \cite{Thurston_notes}.
+As a consequence of the volume rigidity theorem and the continuity of $\Vol$, the image of $\Vol$ contains at least an interval $[\Vol(M)-\ep,\Vol(M)]$ for some $\ep>0$.
 Special points in the character variety of $\Gamma$ come from Dehn fillings of $M$.
 Let $M_\tau$ denote the compact manifold obtained from $M$ by Dehn surgery along a choice of $h$ simple closed loops $\tau=\{\tau_1,\dots,\tau_h\}$.
-If the length of each geodesic loop $\tau_j$ is larger than $2\pi$, $M_\tau$ admits a hyperbolic structure \cite{Thurston_notes} and an analytic formula for $\vol(M_\tau)$ depending on the length of the $\tau_j$ has been given in \cite{Neumann_Zagier}.
+If the length of each geodesic loop $\tau_j$ is larger than $2\pi$, $M_\tau$ admits a hyperbolic structure \cite{Thurston_notes} and an analytic formula for $\Vol(M_\tau)$ depending on the length of the $\tau_j$ has been given in \cite{Neumann_Zagier}.

 \begin{prop} Let $M_\tau$ be the compact $3$-manifold obtained by Dehn filling from the hyperbolic $3$-manifold $M$.
-If $\rho_\tau:\pi_1(M)\to\isomp(\HH^3)$ is the representation obtained from the composition of the quotient homomorphism $\pi_1(M)\to\pi_1(M_\tau)$ with the holonomy representation of the hyperbolic structure on $M_\tau$, then \bqn \Vol(\rho_\tau)=\vol(M_\tau)\,. \eqn \end{prop}
+If $\rho_\tau\colon \pi_1(M)\to\isomp(\HH^3)$ is the representation obtained from the composition of the quotient homomorphism $\pi_1(M)\to\pi_1(M_\tau)$ with the holonomy representation of the hyperbolic structure on $M_\tau$, then \bqn \Vol(\rho_\tau)=\Vol(M_\tau)\,. \eqn \end{prop}

-Thus with our cohomological definition, $\Vol(\rho)$ gives a continuous interpolation between the special values $\vol(M_\tau)$.
+Thus with our cohomological definition, $\Vol(\rho)$ gives a continuous interpolation between the special values $\Vol(M_\tau)$.
 A natural question here is whether $\Vol$ is real analytic.